 Sports Beverages and Business

 Despite increasing evidence of the ergogenic effects of adding protein to endurance sports carbohydrate beverages, a prominent sports supplement company is campaigning against adding protein to carbohydrate sports drinks.
-Their explanation is that adding protein will impair gastric emptying and thus be ineffective in preventing dehydration when exercising in the heat.
+They explain that adding protein will impair gastric emptying and thus be ineffective in preventing dehydration when exercising in the heat.
 However, no evidence in the scientific literature demonstrates that adding the small amount of protein that is shown to be effective (1.5 to 2%) will slow gastric emptying.
-To the contrary, authors (Shi & Gisolfi 1995) of a published study examining hydration in subjects drinking carbohydrate beverages theorize that "an amino acid should activate yet another transport mechanism to enhance solute and therefore water absorption."
+On the contrary, authors (Shi & Gisolfi 1995) of a published study examining hydration in subjects drinking carbohydrate beverages theorize that "an amino acid should activate yet another transport mechanism to enhance solute and therefore water absorption."

 The protein requirement by an endurance athlete may or may not exceed that suggested by the RDA for the normal population.
 Depending on their overall diet, athletes training at frequent high intensities may require more protein, but how much remains to be demonstrated.

 Athletes who for one reason or another, do not derive enough energy to maintain their energy balance may supplement their protein intake by adding it to their traditional sports drinks that contain carbohydrates.
 Now research demonstrates that the timing of protein intake may be as critical as how much.
 Drinking a beverage containing both carbohydrates and protein during their demanding training sessions or competitions may not only enhance their recovery but also increase their performance.
 Whey proteins can be added (1.5 to 2%) to a 6% carbohydrate beverage.
 For example, add 6 to 10 grams of protein and 30 to 60 grams of carbohydrates to 32 ounces of liquid.
 This can be drunk during training or competition to increase performance and reduce muscle damage.